-The beaches of Castellon, North of the regional capital, also attract mainly Spanish visitors and of the three provinces of Valencia this is the one least affected by foreign influence.
-The city of Castellon is highly industrialised but the mountainous hinterland is a completely different world of delightfully traditional pueblos which seem frozen in time.
-Every summer the village of Benicassim, just North of Castellon city, attracts tens of thousands of young music fans to an international festival of A-list stars (it's the Spanish equivalent of Galstonbury only with better weather!)
+The beaches of Castellon, North of the regional capital, also attract mainly Spanish visitors and of the three provinces of Valencia, this is the one least affected by foreign influence.
+The city of Castellon is highly industrialized but the mountainous hinterland is a completely different world of delightfully traditional pueblos which seem frozen in time.
+Every summer the village of Benicassim, just North of Castellon city, attracts tens of thousands of young music fans to an international festival of A-list stars (it’s the Spanish equivalent of Glastonbury only with better weather!)

 Further south along the Valencian coastline there’s the mega tourist resort of Benidorm – one of the Mediterranean’s biggest party playgrounds which boasts a huge range of tourist attractions including the Terra Mitica theme park, Terra Natura wildlife park and Aqualandia water world.

 The unspoiled mountain villages inland from Valencia are a joy to explore for those ‘Lonely Planet’ type tourists keen to savor more the region than its bustling beach resorts.
 Even at the height of summer, these mountains offer cooling breezes, rivers, waterfalls and ice-cold pools to the delight of visitors prepared to stray off the beaten track.